MicrosoftDocs/VBA-Docs/api/Publisher.WebNavigationBarSet.AddToEveryPage.md

 ```

-The following example adds a new Web navigation bar set to the active document and adds it to every page of the publication.
+The following example adds a new web navigation bar set to the active document and adds it to every page of the publication.